NMDD 1001 Explorations in Digital Design, Spring 2022

 In addition to thoughtful class participation, the participation portion of your grade includes a concept-connect: a brief presentation on ONE idea/concept from our scheduled readings (we will sign up at our first meeting).
 You’ll explain one concept and then connect it to some example that illustrates the concept, think ‘show and tell.’
 You do not need to present on the entire reading, and I will deduct points if you do!
 Instead, find a concept/idea/question from the reading and create a show and tell for the class.
 Please also have a discussion question, or two, ready for the class.
 You’ll need to lead a brief discussion after your presentation (I will help if needed!).

-You will also have assignments in which you’ll need to gather data, organize it, create slides and share with all of us.
-We will do some of these in class, some will be assigned as homework.
+You will also have activities you’ll need to complete, usually in-class but sometimes the activities will be homework.
 We will spend class time sharing these with each other and giving and receiving feedback, please be prepared to share.
 Also, and most importantly, please don’t be nervous to share—I know that is often easier said than done!
 Working in new media requires sharing ideas and working in groups, so we will practice developing this skill together.
 The assignments will almost always be open ended, and open to interpretation.
 There is no right or wrong.
-I will grade on completion, creativity, thought and effort.
 Some of you will have more comfort with technology, software programs and others may be more advanced artists or writers.
 I want everyone to feel comfortable sharing, please reach out if this will be challenging for you.
-Please set up a google folder, or another centralized location (a website perhaps) to share your work with me.
-All assignments must be turned in to receive full participation/assignment credit.

 Exams (midterm/final) (50%): multiple choice, short answer.
 The tests will be created through Google forms.
 I will send you a link to the test at 10 AM the day it’s scheduled and you will have until 8PM that evening to complete it.
 The tests are open note/open reading.

-Final (Group) Project (and all the necessary stages of work) (25%): For the final project, you’ll need to articulate a problem, create a design solution, and present to the class.
+Final Team Project (and all the necessary stages of work) (25%): For the final project, in groups of 2-4, you’ll need to articulate a problem, create a design solution, and present to the class.
 You’ll need to present a rough draft (prototype) and use the feedback your peers give you before finishing the final prototype (please detail how you incorporated their feedback into your final draft).
 Prototypes must be accompanied by a short proposal that articulates a clear design philosophy, your research methods, intended purpose and populations.
 Your prototype does not have to digital—we will discuss numerous ways to prototype and create all semester.
 We will discuss this project in class and work on them during class time, especially after the midterm.
 We will spend time creating the parameters of the final project together, as the semester develops.
 I want to give everyone a chance to explore their interests.
+We will create our groups the first few weeks in class, once we get a chance to hear and learn about each other’s interests.
 More to come!

 100=A+ 79-77 = C+